stephankaag/omniauth-atproto/README.md

     client_jwk: OmniAuth::Atproto::KeyManager.current_jwk)
 end
 ```
+client_options are optional if you use handle resolution (see below).

 You will have to generate keys and the oauth/client-metadata.json document (a generator should come soon).

 ```ruby